Professional Lumberjacks Show Off Their Skills at Retailer’s Grand Opening

 Duluth Trading Co. is known for its casual wear, work wear and accessories.
 It’s also known for its items like its men’s Longtail T, designed with an extra three inches to the hem of the shirt to prevent “plumber’s crack” and for its women’s No Yank Tank, which stays put during movement and includes extra length “to prevent baring your backside when you bend.”

 Hadley and Hastedt both hail from Wisconsin, which is also home to Duluth Trading Co.
-This is Duluth Trading Co.’s third Michigan store and its first in West Michigan.
+This is Duluth Trading Co.’s second Michigan store and its first in West Michigan.

 *Photo courtesy of Duluth Trading Co.